top of page

 Accredited Logo Print.jpg

-CBT is based on the concept that your thoughts, feelings, physical sensations, and actions are interconnected.
-These connections can lead to a spiralling vicious cycle.
-For example, how we think about a situation, can affect the way we feel and behave.
+Cognitive Behavioural Therapy (CBT) is based on the understanding that your thoughts, feelings, physical sensations, and behaviours are all interconnected.
+These links can sometimes create a vicious cycle, where unhelpful thinking patterns fuel emotional distress and reinforce difficult behaviours.
+For example, how we interpret a situation can deeply influence how we feel and respond.

 In addition to standard CBT I am also trained and experienced in working with: